Filed under:

 But this must have come with certain terms and conditions, you worry.
 You've never been that much of a God-supporting person.
 On the spectrum, you fall closer to the opposing crowd.
 So, why you?
 When there are devotees and people who always pray and offer flowers?
 It's a mistake and something bad will happen to compensate.
 Anyway, you decide on 1.5 million dollars for backup.
 You are keeping it safe.
 Safe for what?
 You don't know.
 Then you think it's too much.
 A million instead.
 The rest of it, you are going to spend wisely.

 You have a job.
-It pays less.
+It pays tiny.
 But you keep it, because you haven't quite figured out what you want to do in your free time.
 You have had free time in the past, and all you did was sleep and later feel guilty about it.
-You still hate when you have to stand in the crowded bus and the smell coming from sweaty people there.
+You still hate when you have to stand in the crowded bus and the push and pull of sweaty people.
 But soon, you realize this fact.
 They are just trying to earn money, be happy and safe.
 Something which you can easily achieve now.
 That slow person in your job who always makes you wait, you realize he is trying.
 This money gives you some sort of elite vision.
 You understand the livelihood of people with patience, how this is all but a big play, and how they are doing their part to live a normal life.
 You no longer hate anyone that much and get annoyed.
-And in return, you are happy, something you shouldn't be if you were poor.
-You can easily choose to not be like them, but you like this lifestyle.
-There is grace in this daily struggle, there is humanity and hope, and it's all you've ever seen and ever known.
+And in return, you are happy.
+You can easily choose to not be like them, you have an instant switch in your pocket, but you like this lifestyle.
+There is grace in this daily struggle.
+There is humanity and hope.
+And it's all you've ever known.
 This way of life is where you came from.
 This is who you are.

 Shawshank redemption movie poster